 A phase 1, open-label, drug interaction study, Study CNTO1275CRD1003, was conducted to evaluate the effect of ustekinumab on cytochrome P450 enzyme activities following induction and maintenance dosing in patients with active Crohn’s disease (n=18).
 No clinically significant changes in exposure of caffeine (CYP1A2 substrate), warfarin (CYP2C9 substrate), omeprazole (CYP2C19 substrate), dextromethorphan (CYP2D6 substrate), or midazolam (CYP3A substrate) were observed when used concomitantly with ustekinumab at the approved recommended dosing in patients with Crohn’s disease (see section 4.5).

+Paediatric population

+Serum ustekinumab concentrations in paediatric Crohn’s disease patients weighing at least 40 kg, treated with the recommended weight-based dose were generally comparable to those in the adult Crohn’s disease population treated with the adult weight-based dose.

 5.3 Preclinical safety data

 Non-clinical data reveal no special hazard (e.g. organ toxicity) for humans based on studies of repeated-dose toxicity and developmental and reproductive toxicity, including safety pharmacology evaluations.
 In developmental and reproductive toxicity studies in cynomolgus monkeys, neither adverse effects on male fertility indices nor birth defects or developmental toxicity were observed.
 No adverse effects on female fertility indices were observed using an analogous antibody to IL-12/23 in mice.